tkhadatkar29-del/Interactive-Task-Manager/README.md

-Here is ready‑to-paste content for the missing Quality Standards Checklist parts for your README, tailored to this task manager.

 Project Overview
 The Interactive Task Manager is a browser‑based web application that helps users capture, organize, and track daily tasks using a clean, responsive interface.
 Its main objectives are to practice core JavaScript fundamentals (DOM manipulation, events, array methods, and localStorage) and to provide a practical tool for managing tasks with filters, statistics, drag‑and‑drop ordering, and dark/light theme support.​